 The Conveyancing Process

-Whilst it is possible to do yourself if you aren’t taking out a mortgage, it is highly advisable to instruct a specialist solicitor to ensure your purchase is not only legal but that you know exactly what you are buying.
+Conveyancing is an essential part of buying a home, but it is a complex process that involves the legal transfer of home ownership.
+It starts when an offer is accepted and ends once the keys are exchanged.
+While it is possible to do yourself if you aren’t taking out a mortgage, it’s highly advisable to instruct a specialist solicitor to ensure your purchase is not only legal but that you know exactly what you’re buying.

 The process of conveyancing is complicated and involves a number of different steps.
-Our conveyancing solicitors have outlined the basic process for buying a property below so you can understand what is involved.
+Our conveyancing solicitors have outlined the basic process for buying a property, so you can understand what is involved.

 Step 1 – Instruct a conveyancing solicitor